 On April 15, 2019, the Organization signed a five-year lease agreement for its 1,033 square foot operating and corporate office space.
 Monthly payments of \$2,444 were required under the terms of the lease.
 Lease payments increased 4.5% annually.
 The Organization had a one-time right to terminate the lease following the third year of the term provided 180 days' notice is provided.
-The Organization recognized the impact of straight-lining lease expense over the term of the lease agreement is immaterial to the financial statements as a whole, and current recognition is reasonable and consistent with accounting principles generally accepted in the United States of America.

 On June 9, 2020 and November 11, 2021, the Organization signed a first and second amendment, respectively, to the lease agreement for its operating and corporate office space.
-The amendment recognized the deferral of 50% of the rent payments due for July 2020, August 2020 and September 2020 totalling \$3,508 shall be added to the final three months of the lease, unless terminated earlier, and changed the maturity date of the lease to April 30, 2023.

-On December 14, 2022, the Organization signed a third amendment that extended the lease through June 30, 2023.
+The amendment recognized the deferral of 50% of the rent payments due for July 2020, August 2020 and September 2020 totalling \$3,508 shall be added to the final three months of the lease, unless terminated earlier, and changed the maturity date of the lease to April 30, 2024.
+On December 14, 2023, the Organization signed a third amendment that extended the lease through June 30, 2024.
 Monthly rent was adjusted to \$2,669 per month.
-The Organization is currently on a month-to-month term on this lease under these payment terms as its new space is being prepared.